ioncakephper/test-weaver/README.md

 testweaver generate --test-keyword test testweaver g -k test

-# Generate with a custom output directory
+# Generate with a custom output directory, preserving the source folder structure
+# For a source file at 'tests/sample/cli.test.yaml', the output will be 'out/tests/sample/cli.test.js'
-testweaver generate --output-dir dist testweaver g -o dist
+testweaver generate --output-dir out testweaver g -o out

 # Disable cleanup of generated files when source YAML is unlinked in watch mode
 testweaver generate --no-cleanup